Periodic efficient total girth colorings in cubic maps of girth 4 correspond to 3-permutation face colorings: Amalgams

-\begin{example} The left side of Figure~\ref{kk} shows a right-angle rotated cutout, let us call it $X$ or $X'$, of the left-side cutout in Figure~\ref{bluyelow}.
-To the right of it, the amalgam provided by the special case $X=X'$ in Definition~\ref{amalgam} takes place yielding the bicutout $X''$ of a graph $\Gamma''$.
-However, interpreting in $C''$ the half-edges on the left as continuations of the corresponding half-edges on the right side produces a toroidal graph $\Gamma''$ that does not admit an ETC, even though all $\ell$-belts of $\Gamma''$ have $\ell\equiv 0$ mod 4.
-It seems that the condition in the following definition must be included in order to insure the existence of an ETC. On the other hand, translating the yellow upper triangle to have its upper border 4-cycle identified with the lower border 4-cycle of the yellow lower triangle makes the dashed-bordered rhomboid to be interpreted as a bicutout $X'''$ containing a toroidal graph $\Gamma'''$ with an ETGC. \end{example}
+\begin{example} The left side of Figure~\ref{kk} shows a right-angle rotated cutout, let us call it $X_1$ or $X_2$, of the left-side cutout in Figure~\ref{bluyelow}.
+To the right of it, the amalgam provided by the special case $X_1=X_2$ in Definition~\ref{amalgam} takes place yielding the bicutout $X$ of a graph $G$.
+However, interpreting from the deletable cycle $C_1\equiv C_2$ the half-edges on its left as continuations of the corresponding half-edges on its right produces a toroidal graph $G$ that does not admit an ETC, even though all $\ell$-belts of $G$ have $\ell\equiv 0 \mod 4$.
+It seems that the condition in the following definition must be included in order to insure the existence of an ETC. On the other hand, translating the yellow upper triangle to have its upper border 4-cycle identified with the lower border 4-cycle of the yellow lower triangle makes the dashed-bordered rhomboid to be interpreted as a bicutout $X'$ containing a toroidal graph $G'$ with an RETGC and corresponding equivalent PFC. \end{example}

-\begin{definition} Let $X$ be a bicutout of a toroidal graph $\Gamma$.
-Then, $X$ can be interpreted as an xcutout $X'$ of a planar graph $\Gamma'$ and as an ycutout of a planar graph $X''$.
-If at least one of $\Gamma'$ and $\Gamma''$ is 3-edge-connected then we say that $\Gamma$ is {\it toroidally 3-edge connected}. \end{definition}
+\begin{definition} Let $G$ be a toroidal connected simple cubic $\Pi$-graph of girth 4.
+Let $X$ be a bicutout of a toroidal map $M(G)$.
+Then, $X$ can be interpreted as an xcutout $X'$ of a planar map $M(G')$ and as a ycutout $X''$ of a planar map $M(G'')$, where $G'$ and $G''$ are $\Pi$-graphs.
+If at least one of $G'$ and $G''$ is 3-edge-connected, then we say that $G$ is {\it toroidally 3-edge connected}. \end{definition}

-\begin{conjecture} A toroidally 3-edge connected simple cubic graph $\Gamma$ whose $\ell$-belts have $\ell\equiv 0$ mod 4 has an ETGC. \end{conjecture}
+\begin{conjecture} Let $M(G)$ be a toroidal map whose 1-skeleton is a connected simple cubic $\Pi$-graph of girth 4.
+If $G$ is toroidally 3-edge connected, then $M(G)$ admits an ETCG. \end{conjecture}